Keeper-Security/Commander/python/README.md

 }
 ```

-The next time you login, you will be authenticated automatically.
+The next time you login, you will be authenticated with the device token.

 ### Commands